braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/ab_testing/phrasee/phrasee.md

 #### Step 3: Copy the Phrasee variants into Braze

 {% alert important %}
-For Phrasee to automatically pull the results of the variants within your push campaign, the variant text must be contained within the message body, not the Title.
+For Phrasee to automatically pull the results of the variants within your push campaign, the variant text must be contained within the message body, not the 'Title'.
 {% endalert %}

 A Phrasee language model can generate two-line variants split between the 'Title' and 'Message'.
 Make sure that the second line is included in the message body; this way, Phrasee can automatically pull the results of the variants within your campaign.